 Can the papers be given to someone other than my spouse, like my spouse's mother?

-- There is one exception.
-You can give the papers to someone "of suitable age and discretion" who lives in the same home with your spouse.
+There is one exception.
+The papers can be given to someone "of suitable age and discretion" who lives in the same home with your spouse.
 You will have to be able to convince the judge that your spouse lives with this other person.

 Can the papers be given to someone at my spouse's job, like a receptionist or co-worker or boss?